femiguez/apsimx/README.md

 It is **not** necessary to build the vignettes as they are also at: https://femiguez.github.io/apsimx-docs/

+*Note*: Building the vignettes does not require the presence of APSIM-X as I have recently eliminated the APSIM-X runs in it.

-Still, if you want to build the vignettes, first you need to make sure that you have a version of APSIM-X installed and then use this instead of the second line above:
+Still, if you want to build the vignettes then use this instead of the second line above:

 > devtools::install_github("femiguez/apsimx", build_vignettes = TRUE,
 > build_opts = c("--no-resave-data", "--no-manual"))

 If you do build the vignettes, there is an introduction to the package

 > vignette("apsimx")